 Grant & Aid

-It is understood and appreciated the financial commitment and sacrifice families undertake in deciding to send their children to a Catholic school.
+The financial commitment and sacrifice families undertake in deciding to send their children to a Catholic school is understood and appreciated.
 And although paying for education is first and foremost the responsibility of a family, each school, parish and the Archdiocese of Baltimore devote significant funds each year to financial aid programs that help assist families.
 In turn, our school communities benefit by attracting students that otherwise would not be able to attend our schools.
 The FACTS financial aid application can be completed for students in Kindergarten through 8th grade.
 PreK students are not eligible for financial aid.

 Important Application Dates

-Families applying for financial aid will need to complete an application andto FACTS Grant & Aid Assessment by February 27, 2022.
-Applicants must apply online and there is a $34 application fee.
+Families applying for financial aid will need to complete an application andto FACTS Grant & Aid Assessment by February 28, 2024.
+Applicants must apply online and there is an application fee.